 When an engineer makes sense

-If there are strong indicators of movement, an independent structural engineer can:
+If there are strong indicators of movement, an independent structural engineer can help.
+For example, an engineer can:

 - Measure and document elevation changes